BeaWritesCode/order-summary-component-main/README.md

 I don't know if it'll be a good idea but I'm going to update this readme as I go along so I have a record of my thinking at each stage.
 Naturally, I only just thought of this and I'm several commits in but hey ho!

 The provided style guide is a lot more sparse than I'd normally like but I've decided to take that as leeway to interpret some aspects with my own preferences.
+For example, what does "The designs were created to the following widths" mean, exactly?
+Why strict px specifications, suggestive of media queries, instead of responsive, flexible growth as the screen dimensions increase?
+Or is it expected that these are max-width?

 (From the readme template)
 Users should be able to: